emilybache/Hands-On-Approval-Testing-For-Developers-Materials/Configure-Approvals.Java/README.md

 	    public static ApprovalFailureReporter UseReporter         = JunitReporter.INSTANCE;
 	}

-Instead of JunitReporter there are several options, you can find a full list in the [documentation for Reporters](https://github.com/approvals/ApprovalTests.Java/blob/master/approvaltests/docs/Reporters.md).
+When you're working on your development machine you may want a graphical diff tool instead.
+Simple replace "JunitReporter" with another tool, you can find a full list of what's available in the [documentation for Reporters](https://github.com/approvals/ApprovalTests.Java/blob/master/approvaltests/docs/Reporters.md).